bbauska/Coursera-Bootstrap/README.md

 -   Now, whenever you make any changes to *styles.scss* file, it will automatically be compiled to the corresponding css file.

--   Do a Git Commit with the message \"NPM Scripts Part 1\".
+-   Do a Git Commit with the message "NPM Scripts Part 1".

 ### Conclusions